ezsystems/ezplatform-http-cache/docs/using_tags.md

     $tagHandler->addTags(['relation-33', 'relation-44']);

     /**
-     * Better option in order to be more future proof when setting specific eZ related tags.
+     * Better option in order to be more future proof when setting specific Ibexa related tags.
      *
      * @var \EzSystems\PlatformHttpCacheBundle\Handler\ContentTagInterface $tagHandler
      */